rbauld/DS-Portfolio/README.md

 A collection of projects to demonstrate various data science related skills

 ## Structure
-Projects are separated into different folders.
-Most of the projects will be jupityer notebooks.
-This way code and results can be displayed in an easy to digest manner.
-Short descriptions of the projects and a list of skills demonstrated are below.
+Projects are separated into different folders or in some cases repos.
+Short descriptions of the projects and a list of skills demonstrated are below with links to the project.

 ## Projects